joshlim01/VGA_Music_Player_RTOS/README.md

 Read up more on QPSK here - https://www.ece.unb.ca/tervo/ece4253/qpsk.shtml

 ### Task 8 ✔️
-    Enabling audio and adding 3 songs to the music player
+    Enabling audio and adding 3 songs to the music player (use the wav2c.m script)

     Adding a 'PREV' and 'NEXT' button in the GUI to navigate between songs like a radio.